LeetLLM

 💡 Analogy: Bidirectional attention is like a conference call: everyone can hear everyone else at the same time.
 Causal attention is like a chain of walkie-talkies where each person can only hear messages from people who spoke before them.
 Cross-attention is like a translator listening to one conversation (encoder) and relaying information into another (decoder).

 Every token attends to every other token with no masking.
-Used in encoder architectures (BERT, RoBERTa):
+Used in encoder architectures (BERT, RoBERTa).
+For example, given a complete sentence, every word's representation is updated by looking at every other word, forming a full bidirectional context:

 text